freeCodeCamp/freeCodeCamp/docs/style-guide.md

 - Use capture groups to match quote pairs. `/const\s+myName\s*=\s*('|"|`)Naomi\1`
 - Calling `.toString()` on a function returns the Babel-ified code, which may not match the original code the camper wrote.
 - Be lenient on allowing valid syntax, such as spacing requirements.
+This is **especially** true for end-of-line semicolons in JavaScript code.

 ## General Practises